VieiraHenrique/nuxt-boilerplate/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### `env`

+Create your variables in the .env file.

+Example:
+test=helloworld

+to call it, use: process.env.test